 4. Payments We do not send out billing notices.
 If a payment is not received by its scheduled due date in accordance with this lease, a $35 plus tax late fee will apply and we will consider the lease breached.
 We may also cancel the reservation and re-rent the Premises (see paragraph 3 “Cancellations”).
 Checks should be made payable to Surf or Sound Realty.
-Agent will charge a $75 plus tax convenience fee for all credit card charges, and checks returned unpaid.
+A convenience fee will be applied to all credit card and debit card payments.
+The fee will be displayed in the cost summary prior to completing your reservation.
 Tenant specifically agrees that the signing of this Lease and initial payment constitutes acceptance of all Terms and Conditions, makes this Lease contractually binding and completes this purchase.
 Tenant agrees that purchase takes place at time of payment, not at time of possession/occupancy of the Premises.
 TENANT SPECIFICALLY WAIVES ALL RIGHTS TO CREDIT/DEBIT CARD CHARGE BACKS.

 5. Taxes A 6.75% state sales tax and a 6% county occupancy tax are required on all rents and other fees associated with the reservation except for Travel Insurance and Vacation Rental Protection Plan Insurance premiums.
 Taxes are subject to change without notice.